Disclosure: This post was sponsored by BLOOM! to spread the word about its Educational Resource Toolkit. All opinions and stories are my own.

 A garden opens the world to so many avenues.
 Did you know that horticulturists impact everything from the air we breathe, to the fruits and vegetables we eat, to the beautiful landscapes and floral arrangements we enjoy?

 Horticulturists are the people that we rely on to use their plant knowledge to solve some of our planet’s biggest challenges, like feeding a growing world, climate change, and clean water.
 With more than 100 different careers in the industry, horticulture — the art, science, technology, and business of plants — has something to offer everyone.
-Jobs include plant scientists, landscape architects, arborists, urban farmers and drone engineers, just to name a few.
+Jobs include plant scientists, landscape architects, local tree experts such as arborists, urban farmers, and drone engineers, just to name a few.

 With many of my graduating high school senior’s friends interested in studying Environmental Science in college to address their concerns about the health of our planet, they might also be interested to know that horticulturists will play a pivotal role in this quest.